fpischedda/unrefined/docs/ROADMAP.md

 - Estimate a ticket, providing story points or skipping the estimation
   - Write the breakdown of the provided story points
 - Show the result of the estimation
-  - TODO Provide a way to re-estimate a ticket
+  - Provide a way to re-estimate a ticket
 - TODO Estimate a new ticket directly from the result or watch pages